WilsonLimSet/QuickPods/content/20240220-billackman-lexfridman.md

 This conversation with Bill Ackman offers a fascinating glimpse into the mind of a fearless investor.
 His insights on value investing, the role of activism, and the significance of X in the fight for truth are both thought-provoking and timely.
 Ackman's unwavering commitment to truth and his belief in the power of individual action to create positive change are truly inspiring.

 ---

 <a href="https://youtube.com/watch?v=PgGKhsWhUu8" target="_blank">Watch the podcast here!</a>

 ---

-**Read another blog about [Keynote by NVIDIA CEO Jensen Huang at 2024 SIEPR Economic Summit](./20240307-jensenhuang-stanfordinstituteforeconomicpolicyresearchsiepr.md)**
+**Read another blog about [Virgil van Dijk’s Hardest Opponents, Winning A Champions League & The Klopp Effect | EP 103](./20240405-virgilvandijk-therestisfootball)**